- Compared to the Pixel 6 Pro, the S22 Ultra has a longer battery life and a shorter charging time.

 Pixel 6 Pro vs Galaxy S22 Ultra: What’s the Difference?

-- Advanced camera system with wide and ultrawide lenses, 4x optical zoom, and a main sensor that captures 150% more light
+- Ultrawide lenses, 4x optical zoom, and a main sensor that captures 150% more light

 Side-by-side the two compare pretty evenly.
 They are nearly identical in size and they both pack a punch when it comes to processing power.
 Despite the many similarities, there are some key differences that are important to factor in.
 Let’s break down how these two smartphones stand up to each other pound for pound.